Generic selectors

 With the violence of the Boulogne Boys causing a sharp decrease in attendance in the Parc des Princes in the 1990s, the club decided that their solution was to move all fans who wanted a more peaceful experience into another section of the stadium, known as the Auteuil Stand.
 And just like that, the Supras Auteuil were born.

-They were, in every sense of the word, the complete opposite to the Boulogne Boys.
+They were, in every sense of the word, the complete opposite of the Boulogne Boys.
 Whereas the Boulogne Boys were known for their right-wing political views, the Supras Auteuil were more liberal and represented the diversity which thrived in Paris.

 They clashed with the Boulogne Boys in 2003 and were eventually disbanded in 2010.